Hebba Hassan

 • Clients navigating emotional, social, and relational challenges

 When appropriate, she also supports connection with family members to help create treatment plans that feel collaborative and tailored.
-Her approach centres autonomy, flexibility, and affirming care, with particular attention to supporting neurodivergent clients in ways that feel accessible and respectful.

 Training & Credentials